 Margin debt is money that investors borrow in order to invest in stocks.
 As of August 31, 2022 (the latest data available), total US margin debt was $688 billion, which represents a decrease of $299 billion year-over-year.

 Since margin tends to increase as the size of the stock market grows, it's more useful to look at the margin in terms of the total market size.
-As a proportion of the size of the entire US stock market, total debt outstanding decreased by 0.34% over the last 12-months.
-This is 0.6 standard deviations below historical average, indicating that the stock market is currently Fairly Valued.
+Using that view, over the last 12 months total margin debt decreased by 0.74% of the value of the entire US stock market.
+That change is 1.1 standard deviations below historical average, indicating that the stock market is currently Undervalued.